michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content top=6 bottom=6 width=narrow >}}
 {{% markdown %}}
-**The simple electronic signature (EES) is used when there is a low liability risk.**
+**The simple electronic signature (SES) is used when there is a low liability risk.**
 It is legally valid for documents where the law does not prescribe a specific form.
 Typical use cases are information letters, orders and internal documents.
-Anyone who has an e-mail address can start signing with EES immediately on Skribble.
+Anyone who has an e-mail address can start signing with SES immediately on Skribble.
 {{% /markdown %}}
 {{< /content >}}